zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_warnings.rst

    assumed to also be for all atoms.
 Thus the pressure printed by thermo could be inaccurate.

-*The fix ave/spatial command has been replaced by the more flexible fix ave/chunk and compute chunk/atom commands -- fix ave/spatial will be removed*The minimizer does not re-orient dipoles when using fix efield*
-   This means that only the atom coordinates will be minimized, not the orientation of the dipoles.
+*The minimizer does not re-orient dipoles when using fix efield* This means that only the atom coordinates will be minimized, not the orientation of the dipoles.